-Advanced Placement (AP) International Baccalaureate (IB) Cambridge International Examinations English, Language and Composition 3 or higher IB English A (Standard or Higher Level) 4 or higher AS Level English Language c or higher English, Literature, and Composition 3 or higher IB Mathematics (Higher Level) 4 or higher A Level English Language C or higher Calculus AB 3 or higher IB Advanced Mathematics (Higher Level) 4 or higher AS Level Language and Literature in English c or higher Calculus BC 3 or higher IB Mathematical Studies (Standard Level) 4 or higher AS Level Math c or higher To be eligible for en rollment in a gateway English or math course, A Level Math C or higher and mathematics on demonstrated by ach by combining test sco For example, a stude an approve ieving the pres from a nt may con pre for evid ege readiness in English, rea ed test or tests.
-Eligibility ma required scores on a single to make a sessm hobine a 22 on ACT math with lenced based reading and w est or ents.
-A Level Mathematics - Further C or higher
+Advanced Placement (AP) International Baccalaurea ite (IB) Cambridge International Examinations English, Language and Composition 3 or higher IB English A (Standard or Higher Level) 4 or higher AS Level English Language c or higher English, Literature, and Composition 3 or higher IB Mathematics (Higher Level) 4 or higher A Level English Language C or higher Calculus AB 3 or higher IB Advanced Mathematics (Higher Level) 4 or higher AS Level Language and Literature in English c or higher Calculus BC 3 or higher IB Mathematical Studies (Standard Level) 4 or higher AS Level Math c or higher To be eligible for en rollment in a gateway English or math course, A Level Math C or higher and mathematics on a demonstrated by ach by combining test sco For example, a studen an approve ieving the i ores from a nt may com ore for evid ege readiness in English, rea ed test or tests.
+Eligibility ma required scores on a single to make a sessm heline a 22 on ACT math with enced based reading and w nay be test or eents. h a 480 A Level Mathematics - Further C or higher